umarhassan-mitodl/11.941-fall-2008/content/pages/calendar-and-readings.md

 {{< tdopen >}}

 Ross, Marc.
 "Culture and Identity in Comparative Political Analysis."
 In _Comparative Politics: Rationality, Culture, and Structure_.
 Edited by Mark Lichbach and Alan Zuckerman.
 Cambridge, UK: Cambridge University Press, 1997, pp. 42-80.
-ISBN: 9780521586689. \[[Preview](http://books.google.com/books?id=PhiBit8h2VcC&pg=PP1&dq=comparative+politics:+rationality#v=onepage&q=&f=false) in Google Books\]
+ISBN: 9780521586689. \[{{% resource_link "c0a85afb-0454-4982-a305-c404719377d1" "Preview" %}} in Google Books\]

 Sanyal, Bishwapriya.
 "Hybrid Planning Cultures: The Search for the Global Cultural Commons."
 In _Comparative Planning Cultures_.
 New York, NY: Routledge, 2005, pp. 3-25.
 ISBN: 9780415951357.